Ilikecodingtoo/tmall_ssm/README.md

 * mapper:  a series of interfaces, used to execute SQL command defined in .xml files to CRUD data.
 * pojo: all the data types, which are in accord with the data defined in database.
 * service: define several APIs called by controller, handle business logic by using the method in mapper.
-* util: several utilities to process special kinds of data like uploaded images.
+* util: several utilities to process special kinds of data like uploaded img.

 ### Front-End